Why Native Alaskans Missed Out on Washington's Pandemic Relief Efforts

 “We are held hostage by polarization and the ways Congress works,” says Nathan Yaa Ndakin Yeil McCowan, the chairman of the Alaska Native Village Corporation Association.
 “Alaska can be an insular place. … Alaska is a unique place.
 The Alaska Native situation and our paradigm up here is a unique one.
 That doesn’t mean that it’s lesser or inferior.”

-But the “corporations” part has been a tough pill for other Native Americans who participate in the federal reservation system, who see the for-profit structure as an unfair advantage to the Alaskans given their mandate to make profits.
+But the “corporations” part has been a tough pill for other Native Americans who participate in the federal reservation system, who see the for-profit structure as an unfair advantage to the Alaskans.
 Those Native Americans — along with six tribes in Alaska — opposed the for-profit Alaska Native corporations’ inclusion in CARES Act funding.
 Their lawsuit looking to block Treasury from allocating cash to Alaskans lost on its first round, prevailed on appeal last week and seems to be heading to the Supreme Court, even if Alaskan leaders haven’t yet settled on any particulars.

 The CARES Act leaned on a 1975 law that provided rights to Native Americans.
 In that earlier law, as amended, “Indian tribe” included Alaska Native corporations if they are “recognized as eligible for the special programs and services provided by the United States to Indians because of their status as Indians.”
 A three-judge panel at the D.C.
 Circuit Court of Appeals decided that the corporations didn’t fit that definition.